 - Scroll down to all available interactive situation reports

-- Nextclade (sequence analysis webapp)Drag & drop your (FASTA) sequences to assign your sequences to clades and report potential sequence quality issues.
+- Nextclade (sequence analysis webapp)Drag and drop your sequences to assign them to clades and report potential sequence quality issues.
 You can use the tool to analyze sequences before you upload them to a database.

 - How to run your own phylogenetic analysis of SARS-CoV-2A tutorial walking through running your own analysis using Nextstrain tools

 - Nextstrain discussion forumSee here for previously asked questions about Nextstrain or ask your own

 This section is an index of public Nextstrain builds (datasets) for SARS-CoV-2, organized by geography.
 Some of these builds are maintained by the Nextstrain team and others are maintained by independent research groups.
 See here for more information on what a build is, and see this tutorial for a walkthrough of running your own phylogenetic analysis of SARS-CoV-2 data.
 If you know of a dataset not listed here, please let us know!
 Please note that inclusion on this list does not indicate an endorsement by the Nextstrain team.